-The Professional Development Certificate in Parliamentary Management program, designed for parliamentary staff, consists of six expert-moderated online courses, each involving live video discussions, pre-recorded video sessions, and moderated online discussion forums complemented by one-on-one professional mentoring.
+The Professional Development Certificate in Parliamentary Management program, designed for parliamentary staff, consists of five expert-moderated courses, each involving live video discussions, pre-recorded video sessions, and moderated online discussion forums complemented by specially pre-recorded video lectures.
+One of the courses will be offered online and in-person.
 This program helps develop a well-trained cadre of mid-and senior-level staff to bolster parliamentary democracy and build the legislatures of tomorrow.

-The Professional Development Certificate in Parliamentary Governance program, designed for newly elected Members of Parliament from Small States, focuses on the fundamentals of parliamentary governance.
-It includes an overview of the three arms of government, different parliamentary models in the Commonwealth, the core functions of parliament, executive- legislative relations, the role of an MP, as well as the relationship between parliament and the media.
+The Professional Development Certificate in Parliamentary Governance program, designed for newly elected Members of Parliament, focuses on the fundamentals of parliamentary governance.
+It includes an overview of the three arms of government, different parliamentary models, the core functions of parliament, executive- legislative relations, the role of an MP, as well as the relationship between parliament and the media.
 Combining theory and practice, the program uses a blended learning methodology of face-to-face and online courses.
-This program is sponsored by the Commonwealth Parliamentary Association.Learn More

 The School of Continuing Studies can customize its programs and courses to meet specific needs of a country or a region.
 Customized programs or courses could be delivered in the host country or at McGill University in Montreal.

-Most recently, customized programs have been held in West Africa, East Africa and in the Pacific region.
+Most recently, customized programs have been held in West Africa, East Africa, the Caribbean and in the Pacific region.